fulcrum-agile/fulcrum/README.md

 You will need a Heroku Postgresql plan, and you will also need:

+- Postgresql (ex.
+Heroku Postgresql)
 - Redis (ex.
 Heroku Redis)
 - Memcached (ex.
 Memcachier)
+- Sendgrid (for email notifications)
 - Cloudinary (for direct client-side uploads, we don't want Carrierwave)
+- Google Recaptcha keys (create for free [here](https://www.google.com/recaptcha/admin))

+You may want to skip recaptcha in development, for that you can manually add this to the environment:

+    Recaptcha.configuration.skip_verify_env << 'development'

 To deploy it to Heroku, make sure you have a local copy of the project; refer to the previous section for instructions.
 Then: